Pmskabir1234/MyBlockChain/README.md

 - 🧠 **Event Logging** — Every attendance marking emits an event for on-chain tracking.

 ---
+---
+#🌐 Deployed Contract

+Network: Ethereum (or testnet of your choice)
+Deployed Smart Contract Address:
+0xedC47D350A95BB764F99D2b692b4fad55214F62d

+(Click to view on Etherscan!)

+🚀 Getting Started (For Beginners)
+1️⃣ Setup Remix IDE

+Visit Remix Ethereum IDE

+Create a new file named AttendanceValidator.sol

+Paste the above code inside

+Compile with Solidity 0.8.21

+Deploy it using Remix VM (London) or connect MetaMask for real/testnet deployment

+2️⃣ Interact with the Contract

+Call markPresent(address) → mark a student present

+Call isPresent(address) → verify if that student attended

+Call getAllPresentStudents() → get all marked addresses

+Call resetAllAttendance() → reset the list for next day

+💡 Future Enhancements

+Add date-wise attendance tracking 🗓️

+Integrate with React + MetaMask frontend ⚛️

+Generate on-chain attendance certificates 🎓

+Use IPFS to attach verified student data 📂

+👨‍💻 Author

+Kabir — Computer Science Engineering Student 👨‍💻

+Passionate about Web3, AI, and creating tech that actually matters.

+⭐ If you like this project, consider giving it a star — it helps others discover it too!

 ## 🧩 Smart Contract Code